 Business Bank Account

-To get paid in a way that makes it easy on the tax process, you will want to open up a business bank account if you're a DJ.
+To get paid in a way that makes it easy on the tax process, you will want to open up a business bank account if you're a DJ for when you start to do gigs.
 Many new businesses opt for online-only banks like BlueVine for ease of use and low fees since their profits will likely be lower at the beginning of their journey.

 In order to allow your business to be protected at large exposure levels, you want to make sure that your business license setup is legit.
 You will likely want to open up your business as an LLC (Limited Liability Company) to protect your earnings in case of legal issues that commonly arise in the music world.
 You can easily register your business through a trusted company like Legal Zoom.